Translate Stories into Insights Fast with Microsoft Power BI

 • You should always start by coming up with as many questions as possible.
 Brainstorming and sketching can help you build your case.

 • Try to find all the dimensions involved in the analysis, a dimension is a way to break the data and might also be known as categories.
-Countries are an example of a dimension we used in our COVID-19 example.
+For example, in a sales analysis, dimensions might include regions, products, or time periods.

 • List out all the measures/metrics to be reported, a measure is a value that can be summarized (sum, avg, etc).
-For our case, we used Cases, Deaths, and Recoveries as our measures.
+Examples of measures include sales revenue, number of units sold, or customer satisfaction scores.

 2. Source Your Data